kirtanp8/NEWS-API-PROJECT2/README.md

 # Wins

-* Being able to get the data to successfully to display on each page with the power of Axios was of course a great win as this was the main source for being able to include more functionality to our website.
+* Being able to get the data to successfully display on each page with the power of Axios was of course a great win as this was the main source for being able to include more functionality to our website.
 * Learning where data is stored and being able to manipulate it so that it looked relevant to our design of the application was another win.

 # Challenges